 Many people wrongly associate ETF investing with passive investing.
 A typical passive investing strategy involves two steps:

-The first step is easy to do, the second step is not.
-In fact, long-term investing is psychologically and practically challenge to most retail investors.
+The first step is easy to do.
+The second step is not.
+In fact, long-term investing is psychologically and practically challenging to most retail investors.

-Even if you believe you are up to the challenge to be a long-term investor.
-ETF investing is not the pure form of passive investing.
-Why?
+Even if you believe you are up to the challenge to be a long-term investor, ETF investing is not the pure form of passive investing.

-The idea of passive investing is to take the “market return”, i.e. an average return of all the stocks.
-On theory, you get the median performance of all the investors in the “market”.
-The challenge here is how to choose a “market”?
+The concept behind passive investing is to take the “market return”, i.e. an average return of all the stocks.
+In theory, you get the median performance of all the stocks in the “market”.
+The challenge here is, how do you choose a “market”?

-If you want to start with ETF Investing, why should you even choose STI ETF?
+If you want to start with ETF Investing, why would you even choose the STI ETF?
 Why is STI ETF better than S&P 500 ETF or MSCI World Index ETF?
-By claiming STI ETF is a good option, you are already making an active investment decision.
+By claiming the STI ETF is a good option, you are already making an active investment decision.

-In a nutshell, ETF is just an instrument, not a passive investing strategy.
+In a nutshell, any ETF is just an instrument, not a passive investing strategy.

-Myth #2: STI ETF Investing is Always Cheaper Than Unit Trust
+Myth #2: STI ETF Investing is Always Cheaper Than a Unit Trust

-To understand this part, we need to go back to the history of ETF investing.
+To understand this part, we need to step back and look at the history of ETF investing.

-The idea of passive investing becomes popular after the global financial crisis in 2008.
-When many investors lose money and lost faith in the financial system.
+The idea of passive investing became popular after the global financial crisis in 2008.
+This was when many investors lost money and lost faith in the financial system.

 Before that, people entrusted their money to insurance companies, banks and fund managers who often charged exorbitant fees.

-I remember when I started managing wealth, any China fund or India fund can easily make 50% a year and the consumers were happily paying the bank 5% sales charge and layers and layers of fees to an investment-linked insurance product.
+I remember when I started managing wealth, any China fund or India fund easily made 50% a year and the consumers were happily paying the bank 5% sales charge and layers and layers of fees to an investment-linked insurance product.

-But since the stock market was good and most people made money, investors did not complain much about the fees, they focus on the performance.
+But since the stock market was good and most people made money, investors did not complain much about the fees.
+They focused on performance.

-With the advance of technology, sloppy stock market and the disintermediation, things changed fast.
+With the advance of technology, sloppy stock market and disintermediation, things changed fast.
 Nowadays, the banks are charging an average of 2% sales charge.
-But even so, you can easily get 0% sales charge in most of the independent investment platform such as Fundsupermart and Poems, Even platform like dollarDex which is operated by insurer Aviva applies zero sales commission for unit trust.
+But even so, you can easily get a 0% sales charge with most of the independent investment platforms such as Fundsupermart and Poems, Even a platform like dollarDex which is operated by insurer Aviva applies zero sales commissions for unit trusts.

-When comparing the cost to buy ETFs and Unit Trusts, you are often misled.
+When comparing the cost to buy ETFs versus Unit Trusts, you are often misled.
 What the ETF industry has done well is to “externalize” the fees.
-The ETF management fee may seem low, but are you aware of the brokerage commission, SGX clearance fee, custodian fees and bid-offer spread that you have to pay?
-If you have to pay $25 to buy $1,000 STI ETF, aren’t you paying 2.5% commission?
+For example, the ETF management fee may seem low, but are you aware of the brokerage commission, SGX clearance fee, custodian fees and bid-offer spread that you have to pay?
+If you have to pay $25 to buy $1,000 STI ETF, aren’t you actually paying a 2.5% commission?

 But these are the small fees to pay.

-Besides STI ETF, most of the other ETFs that Singaporeans can buy are transacted in USD.
-Every time you convert your hard-earned Singapore Dollar to USD, you are subject to the bank’s commission and foreign exchange spread (often 2%).
-You will also be subject to currency risk when USD depreciate against SGD.
+Besides the STI ETF, most of the other ETFs that Singaporeans can buy are transacted in USD.
+Every time you convert your hard-earned Singapore Dollars to USD, you are subject to the bank’s commission and foreign exchange spread (often 2%).
+You will also be subject to currency risk when the USD depreciates against the SGD.

-However, when it comes to unit trusts, you have a range of choices and effective hedging of the currency risk within the fund itself.
+However, when it comes to unit trusts, you have a range of choices as well as effective hedging of the currency risk within the fund itself.

-As an investor, your objective is to maximize your wealth, minimizing fee has its place, but it often has an insignificant effect.
+As an investor, your objective is to maximize your wealth, minimizing fees has its place, but it often has an insignificant effect.

 Myth #3: Financial Advisers Do Not Recommend STI ETF Investing Because They Earn More To Sell Unit Trusts

-Very often, my clients ask me if they should allocate some money into STI ETF as “many people say STI ETF is cheap and good”.
+Very often, my clients ask me if they should allocate some money into the STI ETF as “many people say the STI ETF is cheap and good”.

-Let’s go back to the basics, the purpose of STI ETF is to track Straits Times index.
-Does STI Index return has any meaning to you?
-No.
+Let’s go back to the basics.
+The purpose of STI ETF is to track the Straits Times index.
+Does the STI Index return has any meaning to you?
+No!

-It is a myth that the financial advisers don’t recommend STI ETF because they earn nothing.
+It is also a myth that financial advisers don’t recommend the STI ETF because they earn nothing.
 ETF was simply not available in the old days.
 Below are two STI ETFs:

-Nowadays, a financial adviser doesn’t earn commission from selling funds, since you can buy it on your own at zero cost anyway.
-In Singapore’s context, a good financial adviser (who is specialized in portfolio management) earns a “wrap fee” by doing asset allocations for you using the right instruments.
-You want to put your money to where it makes money.
+Nowadays, a financial adviser doesn’t earn a commission from selling funds, since you can buy it on your own at zero cost anyway.
+In Singapore’s context, a good financial adviser (who specializes in portfolio management) earns a “wrap fee” by doing asset allocations for you using the right instruments.
+You want to put your money where it makes money.

-Do I recommend my client to invest a market through an index?
+Do I recommend my clients to invest in the market through an index fund?
 Of course.